RackTables/racktables/README.md

 4. Do that and report any errors to the bug tracker or the mailing list.

 ## Release notes

+### Upgrading to 0.22.0
+As of this release the minimum supported PHP version is 7.1.

 ### Upgrading to 0.21.2
 This version drops support for the `$localreports` global variable, which is